Infineon/mtb-example-psoc-edge-encrypted-boot/README.md

 #### Enable secure boot in extended boot

 To enable secure boot in the PSOC&trade; Edge device, provision it with the `secure_boot` flag set to 'true' in the OEM policy.

 The OEM policy file (*policy_oem_provisioning.json*) is located in the *[application directory]/policy/* directory, which is created when `edgeprotecttools` is initialized.
 For `edgeprotecttools` initilization, see Section 2.2.2.1 of "Getting started with PSOC&trade; Edge security".

-8. In the OEM policy, set the `extended_boot_policy` > `secure_boot` > `value` to 'true':
+8.1 In the OEM policy, set the `extended_boot_policy` > `secure_boot` > `value` to 'true':

     ```
     "extended_boot_policy": {
         "secure_boot": {
         "description": "Disable/Enable secure boot option",
         "value": true
         }
     ```

+8.2 To avoid hardware rework on the `KIT_PSE84_AI` kit, customize the generated OEM policy JSON file to ignore the boot pin status while booting.

+While following the provisioning steps, once the OEM key pair is generated, set the 'oem_alt_boot' to "false" in the *policy/policy_oem_provisioning.json* file in the project before provisioning the kit.

+For detailed instructions to provision the kit, see the *Development flow* section in the [AN237849 – Getting started with PSOC&trade; Edge security](https://www.infineon.com/AN237849).

+> **Note:** To evaluate other code examples that boot from QSPI flash, reprovision the kit with default settings by setting 'oem_alt_boot' to "true" in the *policy/policy_oem_provisioning.json* file in the project before reprovisioning the kit.

 9. Once the policy is updated, provision the device with the updated policy